-- Contains antioxidants: Broccoli includes vitamins C and E, essential antioxidants.
+- Contains antioxidants: Broccoli includes vitamin C and E, essential antioxidants.
 Antioxidants help to protect cells from damage.

-- Calcium for strong bones: Broccoli is a good source of calcium, which is essential for the development of strong bones and teeth, especially during pregnancy (source: National Library of Medicine)
+- Calcium for strong bones: Broccoli is a good source of calcium, which is essential for the development of healthy bones and teeth, especially during pregnancy (source: National Library of Medicine)

 - Phosphorus: Phosphorus is necessary for pregnant women as it helps develop the baby’s brain and nervous system.

 - Zinc: During pregnancy, zinc is essential for developing the baby’s immune system (source: USDA)